bridge-core/bridge-core.github.io/content/docs/extension-docs/json/presets.md

 ###### File

 `fileInput` input types will ask for the user to input a file.
-To create it set the `type` property to `fileInput` then use the `accept` property to limit the input to 1 type of file.
+To create the field, set the `type` property to `fileInput`.
+Set the optional `multiple` property to `true` to select more than one file.
+Use the `accept` property to limit the input to one type of file.
 Use `icon` property to set the icon of the input box.

 ###### Selection Box